 ChristianAnswers.Net WebBible Encyclopedia

-Seventeen years after this he entered into an alliance with Rezin, king of Syria, and took part with him in besieging Jerusalem (2 Kings 15:37; 16:5).
-But Tiglath-pilser, who was in alliance with Ahaz, king of Judah, came up against Pekah, and carried away captive many of the inhabitants of his kingdom (2 Kings 15:29).
+17 years after this, he entered into an alliance with King Rezin of Syria, and took part with him in besieging Jerusalem (2 Kings 15:37; 16:5).
+But King Tiglath-pilser, who was in alliance with Ahaz, king of Judah, came up against Pekah, and carried away captive many of the inhabitants of his kingdom (2 Kings 15:29).

 This was the beginning of the “Captivity.”
 Soon after this Pekah, was put to death by Hoshea, the last king of Israel and the son of Elah.
 Hoshea usurped the throne (2 Kings 15:30; 16:1-9.
 Compare Isa.
 7:16; 8:4; 9:12).

 King Pekah is supposed by some to have been the foolish worthless shepherd mentioned in Zechariah 11:16.